 It was way back in 1982 when Rosalind Creasey’s groundbreaking book (published by Sierra Club Books) was the new, big thing in suburban gardening.
 Since then, a new edition is out (2010), and imitators abound under the various aliases of Foodscaping, Yardscaping, Lawnscaping….. you get the idea.
 After all, the Denver Botanic Gardens has done this lately to beautiful effect.
 Why, I ask, haven’t these ideas taken root more widely?

 There are many advantages to a mixed landscape that includes edible ornamentals along with the usual suspects.
-As examples:

 - Edible landscaping fits with the ideals of permaculture;

 - Existing trees and shrubs can provide a backdrop for a seasonal palette of vegetables and flowers.
 Think of the French “potager” dating to medieval times;

 - Maximizes the use of limited garden space with interplanting.
 Tuck lettuces into the border at intervals, enjoy season-spanning availability of salad greens;

 - More efficient use of water, fertilizer.
 Annuals, herbs and vegetables all share the warm months.

 - Picture this: heat-loving eggplant with salvia, for example.
 Or kale and daffodils in Spring;

 - Companion plantings mean increased pollinator attraction and boost populations of beneficial insects;

 - Increased biodiversity translates into fewer pest problems;